 If you’re a fan of Finding Nemo, you will find Nemo, possibly Dory, Gill and Jaques the cleaner shrimp.

 The star of the show is Wally.
 A giant, friendly Maori or Napoleon wrasse.
 These massive fish are the goofy overgrown puppy dogs of the sea and they seem to just love people.
 Please don’t touch.
 I saw too many people trying to touch, it’s not good for them.

 My favourites are the tiny things, the juvenile fish, the nudibranchs, starfish and cleaner fish.
 Just pause, look and enjoy.

 What Gear Do You Need to Buy?

-Honestly, you need to buy nothing.
+Honestly, you need to buy almost nothing.
 Your dive operator will supply just about everything.
 I should mention here that the gear on Ocean Quest was better than on Reef Quest, I fell in love with my fins and booties, but the kit on Reef Quest was fine for the job.
 In stinger season you need a stinger suit, I haven’t come across a Great Barrier Reef tour boat that doesn’t provide them recently.

 You will need swimmers and sunblock.
 That’s about it.
 Try to buy reef-safe sunblock, sunblock kills coral.
 Luckily, because of the suits, you’ll only need it for your face.